Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE-ML/Design_Tutorials/03-AIE-ML-lenet_tutorial/README.md

 ```

 #### 2. Check Command Line Argument
-The beginning of the A72 application is represented by the `main` function.
-It takes in three command line argument, an elf file , XCLBIN file, and iteration count.
+The `main` function represents the beginning of the A72 application.
+It takes in three command line arguments, an elf file, an XCLBIN file, and an iteration count.

 ```
 int main(int argc, char** argv)